Lithuanian–Muscovite War (1487–1494): History

 The first stage took place, mostly in border skirmishes in the north-eastern principalities of the Grand Duchy of Lithuania.

 In 1492–1494, concluding a new alliance with the Crimean Khan, Moscow made a number of joint campaigns in the Kiev, Podillya, Volyn, and Chernihiv regions.
 Thus, in 1493 Mengli-Girey together with the Grand Duke of Moscow Ivan III conducted a joint campaign in Kiev and the Kiev region.

 Aftermath

 In February 1494, the Eternal Peace was concluded, according to which most of the so-called "Upper Oka Principalities" went to Moscow, and Lithuania agreed to give Veliky Novgorod, Pskov, Tver and Ryazan to Moscow.
 Moscow renounced its claims to Smolensk and Bryansk, which remained part of the Grand Duchy of Lithuania.
 In addition, the Grand Duke of Lithuania (since 1492) Alexander Jagiellon married Ivan III's daughter Elena.
+Moscow formally conquered the Pskov Republic in 1510, and later the Principality of Ryazan in 1521.